karamelikli/Eviews-NARDL/README.md

 ### Contributors

-This add-in is dedicated to the renowned economist **Prof. Mohsen Bahmani Oskooee**.
+I would like to express my sincere gratitude to **Prof. Mohsen Bahmani Oskooee** for his invaluable guidance and insights on econometrics, which significantly influenced the development of this Eviews add-in.
+His expertise and feedback played a pivotal role in shaping the features and functionality of this tool.

+I would like to extend my appreciation to **Yashar Tarverdi** for his prior work on an add-in that served as an essential foundation for this project.

-This code has been written by  [Huseyin Karamelikli](https://github.com/karamelikli) (Hossein Haghparast Gharamaleki).
-Thanks to Yashar Tarverdi.
-His works are expanded here in some directions.
+This code has been written by  **[Huseyin Karamelikli](https://github.com/karamelikli)** (Hossein Haghparast Gharamaleki).

 For further contributions and advice, please visit [https://github.com/karamelikli/Eviews.NARDL](https://github.com/karamelikli/Eviews.NARDL)